Experiment 3

 Raw data

-To recreate a pattern, we moved an actuator along the beam.
-All those files has 4 columns.
-The first two are the angle of the polarizers, but only P1 is used.
-The third one is the distance the actuator has travelled in μm .
-The last column is the number of counts on D1, the detector.
-All acquisition are for a two seconds window.
+To recreate a pattern, an actuator was moved along the beam.
+All data files have four columns.
+The first two are the angles of the polarizers, but only P1 is used.
+The third is the distance the actuator has travelled in $\mu m$%\unit{\micro\meter}.

 Graphics